A resume objective is a short, goal-focused statement at the top of your resume explaining who you are, what job you want, and what value you bring.

 Buzzwords like “hardworking” or “results-driven” don’t say much on their own.

 Instead, be specific about your strengths.
-Mention the tools you’ve used, industries you’ve worked in, or types of problems you’re great at solving.
+Mention the tools you’ve used, industries you’ve worked in, languages you speak (and your level of language proficiency), or types of problems you’re great at solving.

 Generic objectives are easy to spot and easy to ignore.